2022 Mustang ColorsLast Updated June 13, 2023 | Meghan Drummond

 2022 Mustang Lineup

 The 2022 Mustang color lineup looks like a great blend of fun shades, more mature options, old favorites, and new colors.
-In short, exactly what you’d want for the last year of a generation.
-Who knows which colors will carry over into the S650 generation?
+While there's still one more year of the S550, who knows which colors will carry over into the S650 generation?

 Sources: 2020 Ford Explorer Gets New Atlas Blue Color: First Look, Ford Authority | 2021 Ford F-150 Raptor Gains New Code Orange Color: First Look, Ford Authority | 2021 Ford Ranger Gets New Cyber Orange Tri-Coat Color: First Look, Ford Authority | Dark Matter Gray Mach-E, Mach-E Club | Why People are Finding Green Crystals at Hawaii Vacation Site, CTV | 2022 Ford Bronco Color Leak Suggests Three New Hues on the Way, AutoBlog | Your Favorite Ford Bronco Color Might Disappear for 2022, CarBuzz | 2022 Mustang Shelby GT500 Heritage Edition, Ford